drug-design/course/docs/chapters/conformational-analysis.md

 #### Example 1

-This is an example of a minimized molecule corresponding to an input conformation introduced by the modeler.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/example-1-ad9f79f4'><i class='fa fa-play' aria-hidden='true'></i></button>This is an example of a minimized molecule corresponding to an input conformation introduced by the modeler.
 The problem is that the "cis" conformation of an acyclic ester is almost inexistent; the "trans" form is by far the preferred one.
 The population of this conformation visualized here is close to 0%.
 The same can also be said for amide bonds.

 ![](https://media.drugdesign.org/course/conformational-analysis/snap_v1_b5_6_6_2.gif){: loading=lazy }

 #### Example 2

-The following is a representation of a minimized conformation of a molecule where two bulky groups are in a 1-3 diaxial orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/example-2-99583f88'><i class='fa fa-play' aria-hidden='true'></i></button>The following is a representation of a minimized conformation of a molecule where two bulky groups are in a 1-3 diaxial orientation.
 The molecule will not stay in this conformation.
 The cyclohexane ring will change its conformation and adopt the alternative chair conformer in which the two substituents will be both in an equatorial orientation.
 The population of the conformation visualized here is close to 0%.

 ![](https://media.drugdesign.org/course/conformational-analysis/snap_v1_b5_6_6_3.gif){: loading=lazy }